pingidentity/pingfederate-go-client/configurationapi/docs/AccessTokenManager.md

 `func (o *AccessTokenManager) HasSequenceNumber() bool`

 HasSequenceNumber returns a boolean if a field has been set.

+### GetTokenEndpointAttributeContract

+`func (o *AccessTokenManager) GetTokenEndpointAttributeContract() TokenEndpointAttributeContract`

+GetTokenEndpointAttributeContract returns the TokenEndpointAttributeContract field if non-nil, zero value otherwise.

+### GetTokenEndpointAttributeContractOk

+`func (o *AccessTokenManager) GetTokenEndpointAttributeContractOk() (*TokenEndpointAttributeContract, bool)`

+GetTokenEndpointAttributeContractOk returns a tuple with the TokenEndpointAttributeContract field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTokenEndpointAttributeContract

+`func (o *AccessTokenManager) SetTokenEndpointAttributeContract(v TokenEndpointAttributeContract)`

+SetTokenEndpointAttributeContract sets TokenEndpointAttributeContract field to given value.

+### HasTokenEndpointAttributeContract

+`func (o *AccessTokenManager) HasTokenEndpointAttributeContract() bool`

+HasTokenEndpointAttributeContract returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)